-A similar geologic setting to that of the North Hill target occurs on trend approximately 3,000ft to the northwest, where a post-mineral fault has down dropped and preserved favorable stratigraphy beneath alluvium and lake sediments.
-A single historic drill hole exists in the target area, and it intersected 60ft of 0.009oz Au/T at the bottom of the 540ft hole.
-Geophysics could be used to target follow-up drilling.
+A similar geologic setting to that of the North Hill target occurs on trend approximately 3,000ft to the northwest, where a post-mineral fault has down dropped and preserved favorable stratigraphy beneath alluvium and lake sediments of Quaternary age.
+Prior to 2012 only a single historic drill hole existed in the target area, and it intersected 60ft of 0.009oz Au/T at the bottom of the 540ft hole.
+In 2012 and 2013 Bravada drilled a total of 5, widely spaced holes in and north of the Zephyr target.
+Slightly elevated gold and silver, at a maximum of 80ppb Au and 5.2ppm Ag, were found in the Quaternary lacustrine sediments.
+One hole encountered a maximum of 163ppb Au in rocks beneath the young lake sediments.